HOME TABLE OF CONTENTS

 The Sumerian clay tablets (4500BC to 2000BC) found at Nineveh provided a rich description of mankind’s history similar to Genesis.
 The two are not contradictory but supplementary.
 These were dictated to the Priests who served the Anunnaki.
 The Anunnaki were considered deities at that time and there was no need for other religions.
 According to the Tablets, it was Enlil (one of the Elohim /Anunnaki) who commanded Abraham to go to the western lands where Israel is today.
 There were approximately 600 Anunnaki in residence throughout the world at that time.
 Around 800 to 500 BC they left Earth surface and their personal, direct guidance was not physically available except through telepathy and visions which continue today.
 The vacuum created by the lack of personal guidance of the Anunnaki During this period, was filled on each continent by people who taught science, ethics, politics and government from old records, insight or communication with the “ones who from heaven came”.
 As a side note, later information indicates the Anunnaki may still be a group of earthlings living underground today.

 Confucianism, also known as Ruism, is an ethical and philosophical system, on occasion described as a religion, developed from the teachings of the Chinese philosopher Confucius (551–479 BCE).
 Confucianism originated as an "ethical-sociopolitical teaching" during China’s Spring and Autumn Period, but later developed metaphysical and cosmological elements in the Han Dynasty.
 Following the official abandonment of Legalism in China after the Qin Dynasty, Confucianism became the official state ideology of the Han.
 Nonetheless, from the Han period onwards, most Chinese emperors have used a mix of Legalism and Confucianism as their ruling doctrine.
-The disintegration of the Han in the second century CE opened the way for the soteriological doctrines of Buddhism and Taoism to dominate intellectual life at that time.
+The disintegration of the Han in the second century CE opened the way for the stereological doctrines of Buddhism and Taoism to dominate intellectual life at that time.
+Chinese writing tells a similar story to Genesis.

 Hinduism is a categorization of distinct intellectual or philosophical points of view, rather than a rigid, common set of beliefs.
 These concepts were not considered a religion at that time but were the explanation of how the world had developed as presented by the Anunnaki.
 In the 3rd millennium BC, the Hindu concepts practiced today were developed.